Our mission is...

 In the same year, the "No Golf" Golf Tournament was established as the annual fundraising event raising $28,765.
 It went on to raise $174,977 over the next 6 years for our students and teachers.

-In 2008, the Foundation began its 50 Men Who Can Cook event which raised $53,109 the first year.
-Over the past 11 years the 50 Men Who Can Cook event has raised almost $1.5 million and annually includes over 135 Celebrity Chefs and over 200 volunteers participating.
+A few years later, the Foundation decided to cook up something a little different and began its 50 Men Who Can Cook event which raised $53,109 the first year.
+Over the past 12 years the 50 Men Who Can Cook event has raised almost $1.5 million and annually includes over 135 Celebrity Chefs and over 200 volunteers participating.

 Chrissy's Clothing Closet opened in 2016 as a new Education Foundation program.
 The closet is a FREE store for CSISD students, staff & their families to obtain new/gently used clothes, shoes, underwear, socks, coats, and personal hygiene items.
 Named to honor Chrissy Hester's 30+ years of service in College Station schools, its goal is to help students and their families to feel positive about themselves and attending school by providing access to items needed to arrive at school clean, warm, and ready to learn.